 The Ross Sisters were a popular 3-part harmony trio performing music and acrobatics in the mid-1940s.
 The sisters, Betsy Ann Ross, Veda Victoria Ross, and Dixie Jewell Ross assumed the stage names Aggie, Maggie, and Elmira and performed three-part harmonies and contortionism.
-While their Hollywood star rose and burned out pretty fast, they managed to make a few high-profile appearances along the way.
+While their Hollywood stardom rose and burned out pretty fast, they managed to make a few high-profile appearances along the way.

 Hailing from West Texas, the Ross sisters first made headlines in 1942 on Billboard after appearing on the show, Count Me In.
 The following year they found themselves at the Diamond Horseshoe Nightclub in New York City.
 In 1944, they were featured in the MGM musical film Broadway Rhythm performing “Solid Potato Salad.”
 They continued to perform in night clubs around the United States.

 In 1946, the Ross sisters performed at the London Palladium.
 They arrived on the Queen Mary ship for the Royal Variety Performance, where they were to perform for Queen Elizabeth and King George VI.
 The sisters ran into a little trouble when boarding.
 The two youngest sisters were too young to board the ship, so they each used then the name of the older sister so they were old enough to board.
 Strangely enough, a few of them continued to live by the other’s name!

 By 1950, three years down the line, each of the sisters had married.
 Which was the end of the Ross sisters as the world knew them.
 The short version of their post 15 minutes of fame is honestly a little bleak.
 But since you asked, it goes like this.